Shannon M. Kent: Early life and education

-Navy service
+Career

 Kent enlisted in the Navy on December 11, 2003, and graduated from boot camp at Recruit Training Command, Great Lakes, Illinois, in February 2004.
 She was assigned to Navy Information Operations Command, Fort Gordon, Georgia; Navy Special Warfare Support Activity 2, NAVSPECWAR, Norfolk, Virginia; Personnel Resource Development Office, Washington, D.C.; Navy Information Operations Command Maryland, Fort Meade; and Cryptologic Warfare Group 6, Fort Meade.
 She was the noncommissioned officer in charge at the National Security Agency’s operations directorate for four years.
-Kent reported to Cryptologic Warfare Activity 66 (CWA-66) at Fort Meade after the command was established on August 10, 2018.
-Kent was considered a ‘rock star’ among the linguists.
+Kent reported to Cryptologic Warfare Activity 66 (CWA-66) at Fort Meade after the command was established on August 10, 2008.
+Kent was considered a 'rock star' among the linguists.
 She was fluent in Spanish, French, Portuguese, and Arabic, and rose quickly through the ranks as a cryptologist at Fort Meade.

-In 2007, Kent was deployed to Iraq on an intelligence team supporting Navy SEALs.
+In 2007, Kent volunteered for an Individual Augmentee assignment and was deployed to Iraq on an intelligence team supporting Navy SEALs.
 In 2008, she underwent training for a permanent position on a SEAL support team, and she was deployed to Afghanistan to support a SEAL team in 2012.

 In February 2018, Kent received clearance to attend the Navy's doctorate psychology program at the Uniformed Services University of the Health Sciences, but the Navy reversed the move because her previous cancer diagnosis made her medically unfit to be commissioned as an officer.
 She applied for a waiver and sought congressional help, but the Navy maintained its decision.
 Kent was deployed to Syria in November 2018.

 On January 16, 2019, Kent was part of a group that attended a meeting with local military officials and stopped at a local restaurant frequented by U.S. personnel, the Palace of the Princes in Manbij, Syria, when a man wearing a suicide vest walked by outside and detonated his device.
 The area was in a northern Syria buffer zone between Kurdish fighters and Turkish forces that had been regarded as a stable area.
 Kent was killed along with three other Americans who were in Syria as part of Combined Joint Task Force – Operation Inherent Resolve.

 Kent was the first female combat death in Syria since combat operations began against ISIS in Syria, and the first female U.S. service member killed by enemy fire in more than three years.
 The 2019 Manbij bombing killed a total of 19 people, including Kent, a Special Forces soldier, two U.S. civilian contractors, allied coalition fighters of the Syrian Democratic Forces, and a number of civilians.
 The three other Americans casualties were: Scott A. Wirtz, a former SEAL; Army Special Forces Chief Warrant Officer Jonathan R. Farmer; and Ghadir Taher, a translator with Valiant Integrated Service, a U.S. Department of Defense contractor.
 Three other Americans were also wounded in the attack.
 The Islamic State of Iraq and the Levant claimed responsibility.